 Nobel Laureate Brian Schmidt with top Year 8 students at the University of Western Australia, 2012, Sea, Earth and Beyond challenge

 Peter Doherty did his research at the John Curtin School of Medical Research in Canberra and later, as a Laureate from 1996, became an outspoken advocate for science, libraries, public education, health and safety, establishing the Peter Doherty Institute at the University of Melbourne.
 Robin Warren and Barry Marshall's research work was done at the Royal Perth Hospital.
-Helen Blackburn has contributed widely to scientific debate about the role of science in the quest for truth as well seeking to study chromosomes in the altered health of abused women.
+Elizabeth Blackburn has contributed widely to scientific debate about the role of science in the quest for truth as well seeking to study chromosomes in the altered health of abused women.
 Brian Schmidt is an astronomer at the Australian National University who has recently attracted funding to develop and launch an online science curriculum website, Science by Doing, to get more Australian school students interested in research and discovery.

 It might be said that William Bragg set a benchmark for these qualities of fearless determination to explore ideas in the pursuit of truth and their rigour in establishing decent laboratories as part of a collaborative research environment.
 At the same time, there was a contribution to public knowledge, cultural institutions and community benefit.
 When William Bragg arrived in Adelaide in 1886 as Professor of Mathematics and to give some instruction in physics, Bragg apprenticed himself to a firm of instrument-makers to make apparatus for his deficient teaching laboratory, before going on to become one of the eminent physicists of his day.
 Bragg was also active in supporting the affairs of the Public Library, Museum and Art Gallery of South Australia, the School of Mines and Industries and the Teachers' Guild.
 It is a legacy that has benefitted not just the scientific community but has had great and lasting benefits to the Australian people.